 Dermis: It contains very thin blood vessels, nerve endings, hair follicles, oil, and sweat glands.

-Fat tissues: It lies below the dermis.
+Fat tissues: These lie below the dermis.

 Muscles: Those lie below the fat tissues.